 - An analysis of racial disparities in the enforcement of non-traffic infractions by California law enforcement agencies.

-- Mentorship to 180 Degrees Consulting for a project on risk and social impact measurement for a client providing loans and borrowing facilities to fair trade organizations globally.
+- Mentorship to 180 Degrees Consulting on several projects for non-profit and social enterprises around the world, including a project on risk and social impact measurement for a client providing loans and borrowing facilities to fair trade organizations globally.

 - Expert testimony in the case of Stinnie v.
 Holcomb which challenged a Virginia law mandating driver’s license suspension for people who cannot pay court fines.